 III.
-AN OVERVIEW OF IBEX
+AN OVERVIEW OF OUR SOLUTION

 Internet Explorer's BHOs and Firefox's JavaScript extensions are very hard to secure reliably.
-Chrome's extension system, while being the most advanced browser extension model in everyday use, still admits a large number of over-privileged extensions.
+Chrome's extension system, while being the most advanced browser extension model in everyday use, still admits a large number of overprivileged extensions.
 Our work aims to redress these difficulties using a number of mutually complementary measures.
-This section describes our solution using FacePalm, an extension we wrote, as a running example.
+This section briefly sketches our solution, starting from our policy language, which enables the specification of finegrained policies for extensions.
+Policies can be audited by curators independently of the code of extensions, and we provide visualization tools to assist with the task of understanding policies.
+We advocate a model in which extensions are authored in high-level, type-safe languages in a style that allows them to be automatically verified for compliance with policies.
+Additionally, through the use of compiler tools, extensions can be deployed in multiple browsers.